Verifying Webhook Signatures

-At Hook0, we include a signature with each webhook event we send.
-This signature is a cryptographically secure hash of the payload, created using a secret key that only you and Hook0 know.
-By comparing the signature included in the event with the one you compute yourself, you can verify the authenticity of the event.
+For the reasons explained in Consuming Webhooks, Hook0 includes a signature with each sent webhook.
+This signature is a cryptographically secure hash of the payload, created using a secret key that only you and Hook0 know (it is associated with the subscription that sends the webhook).
+By comparing the signature included in the webhook with the one you compute yourself when receiving it, you can verify the authenticity of the webhook.

 How It Works

-1. When we send a webhook event, we generate a signature.
-This signature is computed by taking a hash (SHA-256 in our case) of the event payload, using a secret key that only you and Hook0 know.
+1. When we send a webhook, we generate a signature.
+This signature is computed by taking a hash (HMAC-SHA-256 in our case) of the event payload (and a few metadata), using a secret key that only you and Hook0 know.

-3. When you receive a webhook event, before processing it, you should compute the signature on your side.
-To do this, you need to take a hash of the event payload, using the same secret key.
+3. When you receive a webhook, before processing it, you should compute the signature on your side.
+To do this, see the next section.

-4. Then, you compare the signature you computed with the signature included in the headers of the HTTP request.
-If they match, you can be sure that the event is authentic and was sent by Hook0.
+4. Then, you compare the signature you computed with the signature included with the webhook.
+If they match, you can be sure that the webhook is authentic and was sent by Hook0.
 If they don't match, you should reject the event.

 Here are the steps to verify webhook signatures: